 CHILD AND ADOLESCENT MENTAL HEALTH (CAMH) Resources

-The playbook provides a first step for public health departments and other agencies to begin assessing CAMH at the population level using school-based, already available data.
-It highlights the rationale for public health engagement in CAMH, suggests ways that health departments can form partnerships to assess and improve CAMH, and proposes three indicators to use for assessing CAMH at the population level.
-The playbook also includes a fillable guide to discuss obtaining this type of data when speaking with a public health attorney.
+The playbook helps public health departments and agencies begin assessing CAMH at the population level using existing school-based data.
+It highlights why public health should engage in CAMH, offers ways to build partnerships, and outlines three indicators for assessment.
+It also includes a fillable guide to support discussions with a public health attorney about accessing this data.

 The webinar delves into the content of the playbook on using data to improve CAMH.
 It defines CAMH, explains how the playbook began and explores different sections of the playbook such as featured successes, resources and legal considerations.